George R.R. Martin Gives ‘Game of Thrones’ Prequels Update, Reveals Titles

 - Share this article on Tumblr

 Author George R.R.
-Martin gave a significant update on the Game of Thrones prequels Wednesday, including revealing their updated titles and showrunners.
+Martin gave a significant update on the Game of Thrones prequels Wednesday, including reveals of their updated titles.

 In addition, Martin discussed his progress on his long-awaited novel The Winds of Winter and gave his reaction to early cuts of the upcoming Thrones prequel House of the Dragon.